deejay189393/Streams-Prefetcher/README_WEB_UI.md

 ### Prerequisites

 - Docker and Docker Compose installed
-- A domain or subdomain pointed to your server (e.g., `streams-prefetcher.yourdomain.com`)
+- A domain or subdomain pointed to your server (optional, e.g., `streams-prefetcher.yourdomain.com`)
 - Self-hosted Stremio addon(s) to prefetch from

 ### Installation